 Did not pass medical information to CP or OHCA.

-The State obtained health insurance information but did not forward the information to the CP or to OHCA
+The State obtained health care coverage information but did not forward the information to the CP or to OHCA

 Did not enforce a medical support order.

-The State did not take steps to have the NCP enroll the child(ren) into an available health care plan. (i.e. send order to the insurance company, contempt of court)
+The State did not take steps to have the NCP enroll the child(ren) into an available health care plan. (e.g. send the order to the insurance company, contempt of court).

 Did not establish a medical order.